r-m-c-d/Moon/about/index.md

 -----

 ## Disclaimer
 _Here I'm supposed to warn you that everything in this site belongs to me except what doesn't and you're supposed to know what you can (re)use or not.
-Also what I write only represents my point of view and all sorts of everyone-should-read-but-never-does stuff._ You know.
+Also what I write only represents my own point of view and all sorts of everyone-should-read-but-never-does stuff._
+You know.

 This theme was forked from [Moon repository](https://github.com/TaylanTatli/Moon) and uses the terms of the [MIT license](https://github.com/r-m-c-d/r-m-c-d.github.io/blob/master/LICENSE).
 Articles are under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) but I'm always open to discussion.

 ## Contact?
 Sure!
-Hit me a DM on [Twitter](https://twitter.com/rmcd0) or [mail this box](mailto:rmcd0@pm.me?subject=[Source_GitHub] first contact).
-Don't be surprised if I take like a week to respond...
+Hit me a DM on [Twitter](https://twitter.com/rmcd0) or preferably [mail this box](mailto:rmcd0@pm.me?subject=[Source_GitHub] first contact).
+I might take a few days before replying.